signalfx/signalfx-vsphere/README.md

 ## Requirements

 * Python 3.6 or later
-* VSphere 6.5 or later
+* vSphere 6.5 or later

 ## Configuration